dimachine/SetPartAnti/README.md

 Formal Concept Analysis - Mathematical Foundations.
 Springer 1999, ISBN 978-3-540-62771-5, pp. I-X, 1-284

 * Graham, R.L.
 Maximum antichains in the partition lattice.
 The Mathematical Intelligencer 1, 84–86 (1978). https://doi.org/10.1007/BF03023067

+NB.
+Any usage of the codes requires the acknowledgment of this repository.